reemplazable/metric-o-meter/README.md

 Use `bundle install` to download all dependencies and start coding.

-* Using rubocop to follow code format standars.
+* Using rubocop to follow code format standars. https://github.com/rubocop/rubocop-rails
+* Using rspec for testing. https://relishapp.com/rspec/rspec-rails/v/5-1/docs